-Geopolitical risks associated with government policies, diplomatic disputes, military conflicts, and acts of terrorism have periodically led to market disruptions, including significant volatility in commodity prices, trade disputes, supply chain disruptions, economic sanctions, and general economic downturn.
+Geopolitical risks to agriculture arise from changes to government policies, including but not limited to energy, immigration and trade policies.
+Also impacting agriculture are military conflicts, acts of terrorism and trade or diplomatic disputes.
+These geopolitical risks periodically have led to market disruptions, including significant volatility in commodity prices, supply chain disruptions, and general economic downturn.
 The extent and duration of market disruptions arising from geopolitical risks are impossible to predict and could materially and adversely affect our business, prospects, financial condition and operating results.
-Any such disruptions may also magnify the impact of other risks.
+Any such disputes or disruptions may also magnify the impact of other risks.